railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 end
 {% endhighlight %}

 Let's try to download or view our files in the browser.
-From the terminal window run the following to start to start the server:
+From the terminal window run the following to start the server:

 {% highlight sh %}
 ruby config/application.rb -p $PORT -o $IP